 What are our intentions triggered by?

-Do we know, have we learned to distinguish when behind our desire stands “until the other one changes, I will not change either” and when “I want to understand how my relationship with this person changes me to understand what else I am capable of?“
+Do we know, have we learned to distinguish when behind our desire stands “until the other changes, I will not change either” and when “I want to understand how my relationship with this person changes me to understand what else I am capable of?“

 Let’s continue with the other.

-When we ask the other to assist us (to change, to grow with us), it is good to know whether this person has realized any need for this change and, secondly, whether he trusts us that what we want to change is for our common good.
+When we ask the other to assist us (to change, to grow with us), it is good to know whether this person has realized the need for this change and, secondly, whether he trusts us that what we want to change is for our common good.

 Here is a personal example.